Brand recognition isn't built in a day. It can take a lot of time, marketing dollars, and strategic decision-making to become a household name.

-To provide this type of insight for the marketing firm, our market research company recommended running a pre and post brand awareness survey.
+To provide this type of insight for the marketing firm, our market research company recommended running a brand awareness survey.

-This study involves surveying a target audience before a marketing campaign to measure awareness, perception, and other key performance indicators (KPIs).
+This study involved surveying a target audience before a marketing campaign to measure...

 Some brands may even choose to conduct three surveys: one before the marketing campaign, one during, and one after.